FAQs

 How does attending a CTL seminar or intensive count for TDP requirements?

-Successful completion of a seminar or institute can be used to satisfy the Advanced Track’s ‘intensive’ requirement or pedagogy workshop requirements.
+Successful completion of a seminar or institute can be used to satisfy the Advanced Track’s ‘intensive’ requirement or to satisfy pedagogy workshop requirements, as outlined below.

 If, instead, you are applying a seminar or institute towards pedagogy workshop requirements, submit reflections for each individual session.
-You may earn pedagogy workshop credits for seminar session reflections no matter which track you are on.
+You may earn pedagogy workshop credits by reflecting on individual seminar sessions no matter which track you are on.

 I’m not teaching at Columbia before graduating, and therefore cannot be observed teaching a class.
 How would I fulfill this requirement for the Advanced Track?

-To fulfill the full Application and Practice requirement on the Advanced track, at least one of your two observations must be a CTL Teaching Observation or Mid-Semester Review.
+To fulfill the full Application and Practice requirement on the Advanced track, at least one of your two TDP observations must be a CTL Teaching Observation or Mid-Semester Review.
 If you are not teaching, you will need to creatively set up an observable event to showcase your teaching in your discipline for at least 50 minutes.
-You might, for example, arrange to be a guest instructor for a class at Columbia.
-If you are leading a different kind of instructional event at Columbia, check with CTL to see if it qualifies for the observation requirement.
-Note that leading an LTF event does not count for the TDP Application and Practice requirement.
+You might, for example, arrange to be a guest instructor for a class at Columbia, or leading a different kind of instructional event at Columbia.

 Which faculty members can I observe for that Advanced Track requirement?

 Any instructor currently teaching at Columbia or Barnard can be observed, after they grant you permission ahead of time.
 You cannot observe a class you are enrolled in.
-Instead, we encourage you to explore and observe an instructor you’d don’t know, and one in a different field or discipline.
-This reflection will remain confidential; CTL will not share it with the observed faculty or with others in the TDP program.
+Instead, in the spirit of exploration we encourage you to observe an instructor you’d don’t know, and one in a different field or discipline.
+This reflection will remain confidential; CTL will not share your reflections with the observed faculty or with others in the TDP program.

 In the TDP Canvas site you will find language to send to an instructor ahead of time, seeking permission to observe, as well as a template for your faculty observation reflection.
-We also encourage you to come to workshops we periodically offer at CTL on how to conduct an effective teaching observation.
+We also encourage you to come to workshops we periodically offer at CTL on how to conduct an effective teaching observation; these will be listed on the TDP Event Finder.

 How do people on the Advanced Track build a digital teaching portfolio?

-Participants on the Advanced Track build a full portfolio of their teaching development on a platform developed by the CTL or an equivalent platform, incorporating selected pieces of their work exported from the TDP Canvas site.
+Participants on the Advanced Track build a digital portfolio of their teaching development on a platform developed by the CTL or an equivalent platform, incorporating selected pieces of their work drawn from the TDP Canvas site.
+See details and examples of TDP portfolios here.

-The CTL-designed digital platform is hosted for free at Columbia, and may be activated at any time for TDP participants on the Advanced Track.
+A CTL-supported WordPress platform is hosted for free at Columbia in coordination with Columbia University Libraries, and may be activated at any time for TDP participants on the Advanced Track.
 CTL digital portfolios can be made public or password-protected, depending on the preference of the portfolio-builder.
-See detailed information about the portfolio platform in the TDP Canvas site.
+See detailed information about the supported portfolio platform in the TDP Canvas site.

-On the TDP Track Transition form used to switch to the Advanced Track, you can indicate your desire to set up an e-portfolio (see information about switching to the Advanced Track).
+On the TDP Track Transition form used to switch to the Advanced Track, you can indicate your desire to set up an digital portfolio.
 CTL will review this request and send you necessary documentation to get started.
 Alternately, you can email CTLgrads@columbia.edu or drop by our office hours Fridays 2-4pm online and in 212 Butler Library (during the academic year) to initiate this process.

 Will I have access to my digital teaching portfolio after I leave Columbia?

-TDP digital teaching portfolios are built on a templated WordPress platform.
-This allows for individual customization as well as exporting to WordPress hosts beyond Columbia.
-At the same time, as Columbia alum you can also continue to update your Columbia-hosted portfolio after you graduate.
+TDP digital teaching portfolios on the Columbia-supported WordPress platform allow for individual customization as well as archiving and exporting to other WordPress hosts.
+At the same time, you can also continue to update your Columbia-supported portfolio after you graduate for a small yearly fee.
 As part of the Advanced Track exit interview, CTL will provide guidance for transferring and updating your portfolio after you graduate.

 Changing TDP tracks